 Mike Hunter’s practice focuses on community and condominium association law.
-He represents more than 700 associations across North Carolina.
+He represents hundreds of associations across North Carolina.

 Mike’s background includes real estate and litigation, with a concentration in the area of creditors’ rights, including debt collection, bankruptcy, foreclosure, lien enforcement, and collateral recovery.